 Sowing Hope Child Sponsorship is an incredibly powerful way to help one poor child break the bonds of poverty, giving the chance to change the direction and future of this child living in Guatemala.
 It connects you with an individual child who needs your help, and lets you provide life-changing benefits to that child for a low monthly contribution.
 With your help you will be creating opportunities for a brighter future and new hope in Jesus Christ.
 You will be partnering with a Guatemalan family to provide quality education for their child, a gift that many parents were never given.

 Mission Impact’s sponsored students attend one of our two partner schools.
-Proximos Pasos is an all girls school located in the Mayan community of Santa Maria de Jesus and offers elementary grades through seventh with the plan to add all junior-high grades in the future.
-Vida & Esperanza school is a co-ed school located in Santa Lucia Milpas Altas with grades Pre-K through ninth grade.
+Próximos Pasos is an all girls school located in the Mayan community of Santa María de Jesús and offers elementary grades through junior-high grades.
+Vida & Esperanza is a co-ed school located in Santa Lucía Milpas Altas with grades Pre-K through 12th grade.

 Our students receive a holistic education based on biblical values with regular devotional times and Christian education classes.
-Students also receive classes in cooking, wood and metal shop, sewing, music, English, CNC-Robotics and gardening and hydroponics.
+Students also receive classes in cooking, wood and metal shop, sewing, music, English, CNC-Robotics, graphic design and gardening and hydroponics.

 New studies are showing that child sponsorship programs like Mission Impact’s Sowing Hope has lasting impacts on the sponsored children, as well as their siblings, parents, and community.
 Sponsorship provides a face to those wishing to join the fight to alleviate world poverty, and these studies show that it is paying off.